 Get Rid of Any Fat on the Surface

-First and foremost, you have to make sure the surface is very clean.
+First and foremost, you have to make sure the surface is completely clean.
 Any oil residue or fatty substance can make the process unnecessarily tough.
 No one needs unnecessary trouble in their life.
-Clean the surface with soap and water.
+Clean the surface with mild dish soap and warm water.
 In some cases, you can use a slightly acidic cleaner such as lemon juice or vinegar.
+Soak a dry cloth into the solution and wipe the smooth surface.

 As the acid cuts off the fat, it will work great.
 But be very careful not to be very vigorous with it.
 And do not let it find its way to your eyes.